Trones21/proj-template/python-django/README.md

 ```

-### Deployment
+### Deployment Summary

-Current process is build the containers locally (with prod settings) and copy to server
+Current process is **build the images locally** (with prod settings) and copy (scp) to server

-- Remember to backup RDS and migrate(update db schema)!!
-This is integrated into deployment
+- ⚠️ Remember to backup RDS and migrate(update db schema)!!
+Prod DB operations are not handled by `deploy.sh`

-This is all in deploy.sh/build_and_deploy.sh.. but here is the general process.
-Look to the frontend and backend readmes for deep guidance on their containers.
+Everything below is automated in `deploy.sh`, but here’s the general flow.
+For deeper container-specific details, see the frontend and backend READMEs.

 #### On Dev Machine